Fannon/search-bookmarks-history-and-tabs/README.md

 # search-bookmarks-and-history

-Chrome Extension to fuzzy search bookmarks and history.
+Chrome extension to search bookmarks and history.

+It also supports searching for bookmark folder names and tags.

 ## Installation

+### Developer Installation

 The extension can only be installed locally right now, as it has not been published to the store.

 * Check out this extension via git or .zip download
 * Go to chrome://extensions/
+  * Enable "Developer mode"
   * Load unpacked and open the root folder of this repository

 > This extension is WIP and only for private use first.